-$\Box$ There is a statute that expressly authorizes its collection.
+□ There is a statute that expressly authorizes its collection.

-$\boxtimes$ N/A, the system or project does not maintain any information describing how any individual exercises their rights guaranteed by the First Amendment.
+$\Box$ N/A, the system or project does not maintain any information describing how any individual exercises their rights guaranteed by the First Amendment.

-The VMS system does not collect information related to First Amendment activities.
+The system does not collect any records describing how any individual exercises rights guaranteed by the First Amendment.